Richard Curtis: Film career

 Curtis then wrote Mary and Martha, a BBC/HBO television film directed by Phillip Noyce.
 The film starred Hilary Swank and Brenda Blethyn as two women who bond after they both lose their sons to malaria.
 The film was broadcast in the UK on 1 March 2013.
 He next wrote and directed About Time, a romantic comedy/drama about time travel and family love.
 It starred Rachel McAdams, Domhnall Gleeson, Bill Nighy, Tom Hollander, Margot Robbie, Lydia Wilson and Vanessa Kirby.
 It was released in the UK on 4 September 2013.
 Soon after the film came out, Curtis delivered a screenwriting lecture as part of the BAFTA and BFI Screenwriters' Lecture Series.
 He followed that with Trash, which he adapted from the novel by Andy Mulligan for director Stephen Daldry.
 With three unknown Brazilian children in the lead roles, the film co-starred Wagner Moura, Rooney Mara and Martin Sheen.
 It was filmed in 2013 in Rio de Janeiro and released in Brazil on 9 October 2014 and in the UK on 30 January 2015.

 He next wrote Roald Dahl's Esio Trot, a BBC television film adaptation of Roald Dahl's classic children's novel.
 Receiving acclaim, the film starred Dustin Hoffman and Judi Dench, with James Corden as the narrator, was directed by Dearbhla Walsh and was broadcast on BBC on 1 January 2015.
 His next film, Yesterday, was adapted from an original screenplay by Jack Barth (who received only "co-story" credit, reportedly at Curtis's insistence).
 The film, directed by Danny Boyle and starring Lily James and Himesh Patel, follows a young man who discovers that the entire world except for him has no memory of the Beatles, allowing him to become a global pop star by performing their songs as his own.
 While Barth's original screenplay depicted an obscure musician unable to capitalize on his windfall, Curtis's more conventional script featured an independent musician unable to control his own career once the music industry takes over.
 It began filming on 21 April 2018 and was released on 28 June 2019.

 Campaigning

-Curtis together with Lenny Henry are co-founders and co-creators of Comic Relief and Red Nose Day.
-Curtis is also a founder of Make Poverty History.
+Curtis and Lenny Henry are co-founders and co-creators of Comic Relief.
+He is also a founder of Make Poverty History.
 He organised the Live 8 concerts with Bob Geldof to publicise poverty, particularly in Africa, and pressure G8 leaders to adopt his proposals for ending it.
 He has written of his work in The Observer in the Global development section in 2005.

 Curtis helped spearhead the launch of the Robin Hood tax campaign in 2010.
 The campaign fights for a 0.05% tax levied on each bank trade ranging from shares to foreign exchange and derivatives that could generate $700bn worldwide and be spent on measures to combat domestic and international poverty as well as fight climate change.